Offline Meta Learning of Exploration: Data Quality Ablation

 \section{Data Quality Ablation}

-In our data quality ablative study, we consider the Ant-Semi-circle domains, for which we modify the initial state distribution during the data collection phase.
+In our data quality ablative study, we consider the Ant-Semi-circle domain for which we modify the initial state distribution during the data collection phase.
 The initial state distributions we consider are visualized in Figure~\ref{fig:initial_state_dists}: Uniform distribution, uniform excluding states on the semi-circle, and fixed initial position.
 Figure~\ref{fig:initial_state_learn_curves} shows the learning curves for the results presented in Table \ref{wrap-tab:1}.
 For completeness, we add the learning curve for the uniform distribution which is also presented in Figure \ref{fig:offline_res}.

 We also visualize trajectories of trained agents for the $3$ different cases as well as for PEARL \citep{rakelly2019efficient}, in Figure~\ref{fig:visualize_trajs_initial_dist}.
 Note that even for the fixed-distribution dataset, our agent learns to search for the goal.